214

 Cast Iron

-Commonly used in the late 19th and early 20th centuries, these pipes have an average useful lifespan of 120 years.
+Commonly used in the late 19th and early 20th centuries, cast iron pipes have an average useful lifespan of 120 years.

 Ductile Iron